efugier/smartcat/README.md

 Puts a brain behind `cat`!
 CLI interface to bring language models in the Unix ecosystem and allow power users to make the most out of llms.

 What makes it special:
-- a set of partial prompts making the model play nice as a cli tool;
+- minimalist, built following to the unix philosophy with terminal and editor intergation in mind;
+- you can have full control on what LLM version, temperature and API you use;
-- good io handling to insert user input in said prompts and use the result in cli-based workflows.
+- good io handling to insert user input in prompts and use the result in cli-based workflows;
+- compatible with several LLM APIs (openai, Anthropic, Mistral);
+- built-in partial prompt to make the model play nice as a cli tool;
+- write and save your own prompt templates for faster reccuring tasks (simplify, optimize, tests);
+- conversation support;
+- glob expressions to include context files.

-Currently supports **ChatGPT** and **Mistral AI** but built to work with multiple ones seemlessly.
+Currently supports **OpenAi**, **Mistral AI** and **Claude**.

 ![](assets/workflow.gif)